asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 <meta charset="UTF-8">

-# A Simple Tutorial for Python's turtle.py Module
+# A Simple Turtle Tutorial for Python's turtle.py Module

 **This document is still being written and not yet complete.**

 This is a Turtle programming tutorial written by Al Sweigart, author of *Automate the Boring Stuff with Python* and other books.
 You can read all of his books for free online at [https://inventwithpython.com](https://inventwithpython.com)

 ## Table of Contents